oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

     </copy>
     ```

-    * The backup is again a normal RMAN `BACKUP ...
+    * The backup is again a regular RMAN `BACKUP ...
 TABLESPACE` command.
-    * However, this time an incremental backup from the SCN of the last backup.
+    * However, this time it is an incremental backup from the SCN of the last backup.

     <details>
     <summary>*click to see the output*</summary>